glozog/weather-API-fetch/README.md

 * Error Handling: Handles errors gracefully, such as when a city name is invalid or the API request fails.

 # Demo
-Try out the live version of the weather app here (insert your link).
+Try out the live version of the weather app here (https://glozog.github.io/weather-api-fetch/).

 # Technologies Used
 * HTML: For structuring the app's content.